 In 2005 a catastrophic car accident turned my passion for art into my salvation.
 Traumatic injuries to all four lobes of my brain left me unable to Speak Clearly, suffered from Double Vision and Functional Limb Weakness.
 My amazing rehab team encouraged me not to give up on my passion.
 Over many years I have renewed myself.
 I redeveloped basic human skills to challenge the plasticity of my brain.
 I learned to paint with my left hand instead of my previously dominant right hand.

-Showcased my art September 2019 in Chicago IL, USA for their Art Expo.
+Showcased my art in September 2019 in Chicago IL, USA for the Art Expo.
 In 2018 I exhibited my art in the Signatures Show in Ottawa.
-In 2016 I was accepted in the Toronto Outdoor Art Exhibition and was juried into the Ottawa Art Expo for three years.
+In 2016 I was accepted into the Toronto Outdoor Art Exhibition and was juried into the Ottawa Art Expo for three years.
 Was at Ottawa’s La Petite Mort Gallery and Montreal's Le Hang Art for one year.
 I have shown my works in many outdoor and indoor shows.

-I currently displaying my work at Arta Gallery in Toronto’s Distillery District, Studio 87 Gallery in Perth, and Santini Gallery in Ottawa, Ontario.
-Have had my work mentioned in numerous documents and literature over the years.
+I am currently displaying my work at Arta Gallery in Toronto’s Distillery District, Studio 87 Gallery in Perth, and Santini Gallery in Ottawa, Ontario.
+Presently, I have my art displayed in British Vogue Magazine until March 2020.
+Also, I have had my work mentioned in numerous documents and literature.